hashicorp/go-azure-sdk/microsoft-graph/devicemanagement/beta/microsofttunnelsitemicrosofttunnelserver/README.md

 ## `github.com/hashicorp/go-azure-sdk/microsoft-graph/devicemanagement/beta/microsofttunnelsitemicrosofttunnelserver` Documentation

-The `microsofttunnelsitemicrosofttunnelserver` SDK allows for interaction with the Azure Resource Manager Service `devicemanagement` (API Version `beta`).
+The `microsofttunnelsitemicrosofttunnelserver` SDK allows for interaction with Microsoft Graph `devicemanagement` (API Version `beta`).

 This readme covers example usages, but further information on [using this SDK can be found in the project root](https://github.com/hashicorp/go-azure-sdk/tree/main/docs).